dasmuli/cstatecharts/README.md

     cs_add_event_with_parameter( 123, "hi" ).
     Within ON_ENTER/ON_EXIT, the parameter can be accessed using char* cs_get_event_parameter().
+  * Events can be generated in a statemachine to trigger transitions in another statemachine.
 * Parallel states
   * By calling the RUN macro multiple times within an EXECUTE_ or within a STATE pair, these statemachine functions are called in parallel.
 Well